timescale/docs/timescaledb/how-to-guides/install-timescaledb/post-install-setup.md

 ```

 <highlight type="warning">
-Starting in v0.12.0, TimescaleDB enables [telemetry reporting][]
+Starting in v0.12.0, TimescaleDB enables [telemetry reporting](/api-reference/{currentVersion}/administration-functions/get_telemetry_report/)
 by default.
 You can opt-out by following the instructions detailed
-in our [telemetry documentation][].
+in our [telemetry documentation](/administration/telemetry).
 However, please do note that telemetry is
-anonymous, and by keeping it on, you help us [improve our product][].
+anonymous, and by keeping it on, you help us [improve our product](https://www.timescale.com/blog/why-introduced-telemetry-in-timescaledb-2ed11014d95d/).
 </highlight>

 Lastly add TimescaleDB: